-- addition, the 'unitary patent' as laid down in Regulation (EU) No 1257/201219 enters into force on 1 June 2023 in respect for all Member States having ratified the Agreement on a Unified Patent Court ('UPC'). - (5) Regulation (EU) No 1257/2012 has created the possibility to provide unitary patents.
+as a centralised procedure for obtaining marketing authorisations for medicinal products.
+In addition, the 'unitary patent' as laid down in Regulation (EU) No 1257/2012 of the European Parliament and of the Council22 enters into force in June 2023 in respect of the Member States having ratified the Agreement on a Unified Patent Court ('UPC').

+- (5) Regulation (EU) No 1257/2012 has created the possibility to provide unitary patents.
 However, Regulation (EU) No 1257/2012 does not provide for a unitary supplementary protection certificate ('unitary certificate'). - (6) In the absence of a unitary certificate, a unitary patent could only be extended by applying for several national certificates in each Member State where protection is sought, preventing the holder of a unitary patent from obtaining unitary protection during the whole combined protection period conferred by that unitary patent and subsequently by these certificates.
-Therefore, a unitary certificate for plant protection products should be created, that would allow a unitary patent to be extended in a unitary manner.
-Such a unitary certificate should be applied for on the basis of a unitary basic patent and would have the same legal effects as national certificates in all Member States in which that basic patent has unitary effect.
-The main feature of such a unitary certificate should be its unitary character. - (7) A unitary certificate should provide uniform protection and have equal effect in all Member States where the basic patent it relies upon has unitary effect, except in the case of temporary suspension of the effect to allow for marketing authorisations granted at different times.
-Consequently, a unitary certificate should only be transferred or revoked, or expire, in respect of all those Member States. - (8) Regulation [COM(2023) 223] replaces Regulation (EC) No 1610/96 of the European Parliament and of the Council20, and includes new provisions establishing a centralised procedure for the examination of supplementary protection certificates for plant protection products. - (9) Considering that certain Member States have not yet joined the unitary patent system, certificates granted by national patent offices should remain available. - (10) To avoid discrimination between applicants for certificates under Regulation [COM(2023) 223] and for unitary certificates under this Regulation, and distortions of the internal market, the same substantive rules should apply, with appropriate adaptations, to certificates under Regulation [COM(2023) 223] and to unitary certificates, in particular as regards the conditions for grant of a certificate, as well as the duration and effects of a certificate. - (11) In particular, the duration of the protection granted by a unitary certificate should be identical to the duration provided for as regards national certificates under Regulation [COM(2023) 223]; namely, the holder of both a unitary patent and a unitary certificate should be able to enjoy an overall maximum of 15 years of exclusivity from the time the plant protection product in question first obtains an authorisation to be placed on the market in the Union.
-Since the unitary certificate would take effect at the expiry of the basic patent, and in order to take into account discrepancies in national practices
+Therefore, a unitary certificate for medicinal products should be created, that would allow a unitary patent to be extended in a unitary manner.
+Such a unitary certificate should be applied for on the basis of a unitary basic patent and a centralised authorisation; it would have the same legal effects as national certificates in all Member States in which that basic patent has unitary effect.
+The main feature of such a unitary certificate should be its unitary character. - (7) A unitary certificate should provide uniform protection and have equal effect in all Member States where the basic patent it relies upon has unitary effect.
+Consequently, a unitary certificate should only be transferred or revoked, or expire, in respect of all those Member States. - (8) Regulation [COM(2023) 231] replaces Regulation (EC) No 469/2009 of the European Parliament and of the Council23, and includes new provisions establishing a centralised procedure for the examination of supplementary protection certificates for medicinal products. - (9) Considering that products authorised under procedures other than the centralised one should still be able to enjoy supplementary protection, and that certain Member States have not yet joined the unitary patent system, certificates granted by national patent offices should remain available. - (10) To avoid discrimination between applicants for certificates under Regulation [COM(2023) 231] and for unitary certificates under this Regulation, and distortions of the internal market, the same substantive rules should apply, with appropriate adaptations, to certificates under Regulation [COM(2023) 231] and to unitary certificates, in particular as regards the conditions for grant of a certificate, as well as the duration and effects of a certificate. - (11) In particular, the duration of the protection granted by a unitary certificate should be identical to the duration provided for as regards national certificates under Regulation [COM(2023) 231]; namely, the holder of both a unitary patent and a unitary certificate should be able to enjoy an overall maximum of 15 years of exclusivity from the time the medicinal product in question first obtains an authorisation to be placed on the market in the Union.
+Since the unitary certificate would take effect at the expiry of the basic patent, and in order to take into account discrepancies in national practices regarding the date of expiry of a patent which may result in 1-day differences, this Regulation should clarify when exactly the protection conferred by a unitary certificate should take effect.